 That’s why you see a lot of products prices ending in 7 or 9 … $39, $79, $87, etc.

-If you are concerned that adding the cost of shipping to your prices will put you over this “psychological limit”, you have to experiment.
-There simply isn’t another way to know what is going to work and if/how seriously this would affect your sales.
+If you are concerned that adding the shipping cost to your prices will put you over this “psychological limit”, you have to experiment.
+There simply isn’t another way to know what is going to work and if/how seriously this would affect your Etsy sales.